brian-watkins/elmer/README.md

   describe "when the string is submitted"
   [ test "it passes it to the parsing module" <|
     \() ->
+      let
+        spy = Elmer.Platform.spy "parser-spy" (\_ -> MyParserModule.parse)
+      in
         Elmer.componentState App.defaultModel App.view App.update
-        |> Elmer.Platform.spy "parser-spy" (\() -> MyParserModule.parse)
+          |> Elmer.Platform.use [ spy ]
           |> Elmer.Html.find "input[type='text']"
           |> Elmer.Html.Event.input "A string to be parsed"
           |> Elmer.Platform.expectSpy "parser-spy" (wasCalled 1)
   ]
 ```

-Elmer also allows you to stub any function.
+Elmer also allows you to provide a fake implementation for any function.
 Suppose that you are testing a routing
 module.
 Given a certain route, you want to see that the result of a certain
 component's view function is displayed.
 You could write the test like so: